Skip to Main Content

 The data above comes from this year’s survey of more than 1,000 private SaaS companies.
 To help founders and CEOs of bootstrapped SaaS companies understand how their company compares to their peers, we used percentiles to describe the range of the data.
 A few key metrics:

-The median Net Revenue Retention (NRR) for bootstrapped SaaS companies with $3M to $20M in ARR is 104% while those in the 90th percentile report NRR of 118%.
-While growth is down vs. the previous year, median retention is up slightly (from 100%).
+The median Net Revenue Retention (NRR) for bootstrapped SaaS companies with $3M to $20M in ARR is 103% while those in the 90th percentile report NRR of 117.9%.
+While growth is down vs. the previous year, median retention is essentially flat.

 Conclusion